Fragmented Laws, Contingent Choices: The Tragicomedy of the Village Commons in China

 41 Pages Posted: 19 May 2018 Last revised: 23 Jul 2019

 Date Written: May 7, 2018

-This paper focuses on how the small-property norms interact with the fragmented and layered Chinese property laws.
 Defining the direct conflict between law and social norms as a tragedy and their reconciliation as a comedy, this paper serves as a case study of the mixture of tragedies and comedies of collective land governance in China.
-The term tragicomedy is to capture such a mixture.
-This paper presents two opposite stories of small property: one village co-op is captured by a mafia and the consequent mafia-style small property business is maintained through violence and the bribing of government officials; the other is a village co-op that from time to time takes actions “in the name of law” in their bargaining for legal property rights with the government and with a hold-out couple who refused to submit their “nailhouse” to the village co-op for redevelopment.
+The term tragicomedy encapsulates such a mixture.
+This paper presents two contrasting cases of collective land governance: one village co-op is captured by a mafia and the consequent mafia-style land development business is maintained through violence and the bribing of government officials; the other village co-op from time to time takes actions “in the name of law” in their bargaining for legal property rights with the government and with a hold-out couple who refused to submit their “nailhouse” to the village co-op for redevelopment.
 This paper reveals that the different identities that village leaders simultaneously assume under different social control systems are key to understanding the co-evolution of property law and norms.
-It also highlights the essential roles of the laws and communities’ legal strategies in governing the commons.
+It also highlights the essential roles of the laws and communities’ legal strategies in governing common-pool resources.

 Keywords: Small Property; Social Norms; Commons; Co-Evolution; Collective Land Governance; Village Co-Op; Chinese Mafia; Land Assembly District; Shenzhen